hannahro15/Theme-park-reviews-site/README.md

 ### Unfixed Bugs
 - When first entering the website, the images can take a few seconds to show on the ride pages.
 This may be because of it being a url for images which I used on the MongoDB website.
+- When anyone else other than myself signs up to write a review (This has been discovered via a review on the Peer Code review channel on Slack) it doesn't submit to the database or show on the all reviews page.
+It turns out the user shows up in the database in the 'Users' collection though when the register!

 # Credits and Acknowledgements